walshbr/walshbr.github.io/pages/snack-sized-digital-pedagogy.md

 ## What makes a good bite? / Template for Talk Write-Ups

 Anything that keeps to five-minutes and gives enough context to spark interest for participants to go and learn more.
-After each talk we hope to put together a one-page, standalone artifact that can be cited by others in the future.
+After each talk you to put together a one-page, standalone PDF of your presentation that can be cited by others in the future.
 The format might also help you plan your talk.
 Here's what we ask for, modeled on the pedagogical anthology NEH Institute for Advanced Topics in DH on Textual Data and Digital Texts in the Undergraduate Classroom:

 * Title
 * Author